4 Popular ERP Implementation Strategies: Finding the Best Approach

 Once you’ve selected an ERP for your business and defined your deployment strategy and implementation plan, a few extra things will ensure a successful ERP transition project.
 These 5 additional ideas can further reduce friction and smooth the path for ERP implementation success:

-- Project evangelists for the new system will develop staff enthusiasm and buy-in from your leadership team, which are critical to the success of your ERP implementation.
+- Project evangelists for the new system will develop staff enthusiasm and buy-in from your leadership team, which is critical to the success of your ERP implementation.

 - A dedicated implementation team for your ERP project with a range of people from across your business, not just your C-suite team, will ensure the perspectives of different user groups are accounted for.